 Author: Kevin Zheng, Medical Student, University of Auckland, New Zealand; Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, August 2015.

 Bleach baths are recommended in patients with frequent skin infections to reduce skin colonisation by pathogenic bacteria, particularly Staphylococcus aureus.
-Bleach baths have been reported to reduces the severity of atopic dermatitis and to reduce the need for topical steroids and antibiotics.
+Bleach baths have been reported to reduce the severity of atopic dermatitis and to reduce the need for topical steroids and antibiotics.

 Staphylococcal skin and soft tissue infections are common, especially in children, and can be serious.
-Despite treatment, more than 20% of patients with skin and soft tissue infections have recurrence within 3 months.
+Despite treatment, more than 20% of patients with skin and soft tissue infections have recurrence within three months.
 Primary staphylococcal skin infections include:

 Secondary staphylococcal infections include:

 Predisposing factors for skin and soft tissue infections include:

 Attempts to reduce S aureus by decolonisation of the skin include combinations of: